 Communities in science and technology need to have nag-free dialogues for the relationship to be productive.
 In addition, science and technology prefers qualitative and quantitative research methodologies that produce data that is more inferential than descriptive in nature.
 Indeed, the methodologies of science and technology are heavily biased toward data generation.
 Communication with communities of science and technology using the languages and geographies of their world may be the best way to interface productively with them.
 Our goal is to reach across this divide and bring science and engineers to the table by discussing issues in a language they are more accustomed to using themselves.

 In 2008, PCOST acquired space and membership and began to seek needed external funding.
 PCOST has developed ties with universities in the area, companies in the Research Triangle, and residents on NC State's Centennial campus.
-In 2014, PCOST's member has broadened extensively with members from computer science, design, engineering, and other disciplines.
+In 2014, PCOST's membership broadened extensively with members from computer science, design, engineering, and other disciplines.
 In the very near future, PCOST will begin soliciting industrial affiliate sponsorship.